 As most readers of my website would surely know, Microsoft Excel has had a dual axis line chart as a standard charting visual for many many (many) years.
 A dual axis line chart is needed when you have 2 sets of data to display with significantly different scales like the one shown below.

 Unfortunately, Power BI does not support a dual axis line chart as a standard visual at this time.
+Update 11 Mar 2020: Microsoft released a dual axis line chart as part of the Mar 2020 Desktop update.
 The good news however is there is a custom visual called “Multiple Axes chart by xViz” that can do this in Power BI.
 This visual has been around for a while, but there have been some formatting issues (in my view) that prevented it being a solution to this problem – that is now fixed).
 I will demonstrate how to set up a dual axis charge using the Adventure Works database and this visual.

 Sales Data and Margin % on the Same Chart